Scalable architecture for measurement induced squeezed light interferometers: Experimental demonstration

 As a next step, we consider a 400-mode squeezed light interferometer, representing a realization that is practically difficult to achieve using a conventional bulk or photonic integrated interferometer.
-Similar to the six-mode realization, we prepare the output state through the measurements of mode A, but now using 400 different measurement angles, $\vec{\theta} = (\theta_1, \theta_2 , \ldots , \theta_{400})$, and reconstruct the covariance matrix through 24 measurement patterns across $x$ and $p$ quadratures \cite{supp}.
-To implement a large random unitary matrix, the 400 angles are randomly selected from the interval $[-\pi/2, \pi/2]$, and the resulting covariance matrix of size $800\times800$ is characterized by the homodyne detector in mode B. Using this result, along with its decompositions, we deduce the input distribution of the squeezed states, as well as the unitary matrix representing the beam splitter transformation.
-We first show the amplitudes and the phases of the random unitary generated in the experiment in Fig. \ref{fig:HaarDists}a. and Fig. \ref{fig:HaarDists}b.
-Due to the chopping of the 2D cluster to a finite size ($800$ modes before the random measurement of $400$ modes), we see some edge effects in the matrix of amplitudes.
+Similar to the six-mode realization, we prepare the output state through the measurements of mode A, but now using 400 different measurement angles, $\vec{\theta} = (\theta_1, \theta_2 , \ldots , \theta_{400})$, and reconstruct the covariance matrix through 22 measurement patterns across $x$ and $p$ quadratures (\cite{supp}, sec.\ 3.4).
+To implement a large random unitary matrix, the 400 angles are sampled uniformly from the interval $[-\pi/2, \pi/2]$, and the resulting covariance matrix of size $800\times800$ is characterized by the homodyne detector in mode B. Using this result, along with its decompositions, we deduce the distribution of the induced squeezed states, as well as the unitary matrix representing the beam splitter transformation.
+We first show the amplitudes and the phases of the random unitary generated in the experiment in Fig.\ \ref{fig:HaarDists}a and Fig.\ \ref{fig:HaarDists}b.

+In Fig.\ \ref{fig:HaarDists}, we also plot the amplitude and phase distributions of the elements of the resulting unitary matrix and compare them to the theoretical distribution for Haar-random unitaries as well as the distribution of numerically generated random matrices, which follow the distribution $P(a)=2(N-1)(1-a^{2})^{N-2}a$~\cite{USTC20,Xanadu21,LargeHaar} for the amplitude $a$ and a uniform distribution for the phase $\phi$.